-February is "Bare-Root" season at Swansons and this means now is the best time to find an extensive selection of fruit trees, flowering ornamental trees, and shrubs, all at a great discount.
+This is our "Bare-Root" season at Swansons and it means now is the best time to find an extensive selection of fruit trees, flowering ornamental trees, and shrubs, all at a great discount.
 Many of the varieties of fruit trees and berries that we have in stock now won't be available later in the year!

 But what is bare root exactly and why can we offer it at such a good price?
 Read on to discover everything you need to know about bare root.